huggingface/Google-Cloud-Containers/examples/google-cloud-tpu-vm/causal-language-modeling/README.md

-# Finetune Facebook OPT-350M on Dolly using Hugging Face PyTorch TPU DLC on Google Cloud TPU(v5e)
+# Finetune Gemma-2B using Hugging Face PyTorch TPU DLC on Google Cloud TPU(v5e)

-This example demonstrates how to finetune [Facebook OPT-350M](https://huggingface.co/facebook/opt-350m) using Hugging Face's DLCs on Google Cloud single-host TPU(v5e) VM.
+This example demonstrates how to finetune [gemma-2b](https://huggingface.co/google/gemma-2b) using Hugging Face's DLCs on Google Cloud single-host TPU(v5e) VM.
 We use the [transformers](https://huggingface.co/docs/transformers/), [TRL](https://huggingface.co/docs/trl/en/index), and [PEFT](https://huggingface.co/docs/peft/index) library to fine-tune.
-The dataset used for this example is the [Doly-15k](databricks/databricks-dolly-15k) dataset which can be easily accessed from Hugging Face's [Datasets](https://huggingface.co/datasets) Hub.
+The dataset used for this example is the [Dolly-15k](databricks/databricks-dolly-15k) dataset which can be easily accessed from Hugging Face's [Datasets](https://huggingface.co/datasets) Hub.

 ## What are TPUs?